Skip to main content

 How do step plugins work?

+When Cycle runs a step in a feature file, it identifies the plugin that provides the step, makes an HTTP request to the plugin to execute the step, and receives an HTTP response once the step has completed its execution.
 Ultimately, steps from a step plugin should work the same as any "regular" Cycle steps.
 They should be effectively indistinguishable in a feature file.

 Who can create a step plugin?